 Child assessment is a vital component of all high-quality early childhood programs.
 Assessment is essential to understand and support young children's development.
-All staff members are trained in the use of Creative Curriculum's Teaching Strategies Gold (TSG) which includes the purpose and value of assessment and appropriate assessment tools (NAEYC 4E.4).
+All staff members are trained in the use of The Child Observation Record (COR) which includes the purpose and value of assessment and appropriate assessment tools (NAEYC 4E.4).
 Hiersteiner assessment policy adheres to the NAEYC Position Statement: Early Childhood Curriculum, Assessment, and Program Evaluation.
-For more information about Teaching Strategies Gold assessment: https://teachingstrategies.com/product/gold/ cycle.
-Informal and formal observations are kept formulating an overall picture of the child's development.
+For more information about The Child Observation Record: https://highscope.org/cor-advantage/